MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 The following record types are enabled by default.

 - **Activities** can have a large number of customizable sub-activity record types to support business needs.
 Depending on what you have installed, Admin can create, add, and display a number of different customized sub-activity record types under the Activity section of the drop-down menu on the timeline.
 - **Notes** allow you to capture notes related to the entity record.
-Use notes to grab thoughts, summary information, and provide feedback on a case for example and include edits whenever you want.
+Use notes to grab thoughts, summary information, and provide feedback on a case, for example,  and include edits whenever you want.
 - **Posts.**  Two types of posts are available: Auto Posts and User Posts.
     - **Auto Posts** are system generated and notify you of account activity that has occurred.
     - **User Posts** allows you leave a message for another user on a record.

 This section allows you to enable these record types to display in timeline.

-1. To enable **Record types shown** for Activities, Notes, and Posts on a form simply check the box next to the record  type you want to show.
+1. To enable **Record types shown** for Activities, Notes, and Posts on a form, check the box next to the record  type you want to show.
 2. To confirm the record type is displaying on the form, click on the plus icon (+) in the top right nav in timeline.
 3. A drop down will appear and display the list of enabled record types.
 4. When you enable **Activities**, you see **Activity** record types: Applications, email, phone calls, tasks on the form.